-Tagline for website is “survival food and solar powered generators,” but they also sell just about everything else you could possibly need (or think you need) to survive.
+The tagline for their website is “survival food and solar-powered generators,” but they also sell just about everything else you could possibly need (or think you need) to survive.
 Since the food is their loss leader, they focus on selling equipment at a higher margin.

 Their “Best Sellers” page starts off with their 3 Month Survival Food Kit and then quickly goes into generators, emergency power banks, solar cookers, and water filtration systems.

 Everything is branded to 4Patriots, though if you’re familiar with the preparedness space, you know that their power banks are similar (at least in appearance) to name-brand Jackery power stations, and their water filtration unit looks very much like the name brand Berkey water filter.

-Here’s the full line of products sold my 4Patriots:
+Here’s the full line of products sold by 4Patriots:

 - Survival Food – They’re one of the few companies to call it “survival food” instead of emergency food, and they really play up the apocalyptic nature of these preps.

 - Generators and Power Banks – All of these are very similar to name brands on the market today but re-branded under 4Patriots.
 Buying direct from the name brand will give you both a higher quality product, better customer support, and a lower price.
 Compare with similar options from Jackery and Ecoflow Delta to see what I mean.